Purpose of the Master of Arts Program

 The final phase of the program involves the writing of a thesis related to the student’s ministry.
 It requires a high level of competence and skill as the studies are applied to the context of practical ministry.
 AGGST considers the MA program a part of a lifelong process of personal development and cultivation of experiences leading to excellence in ministry.
 The theoretical part of the program is intellectually demanding, but the application of that knowledge is much more challenging.

 AGGST offers the MA degree in Theological Studies.
 Courses are offered in both French and English.
-All students complete seven core courses, then seven more courses within a chosen area of concentration.
+All students complete six core courses, then seven more courses within a chosen area of concentration.
 Courses are held yearly over an 11-week period, from May through July.
-Students attend classes for 2 years, then dedicate the 3rd year to their thesis research and writing.
+Students attend classes for two years, then dedicate the third year to their thesis research and writing.

 EDU Christian Education